flaneurette/Comprehensive-Linux-Server-Hardening-Guide/IPv6.md

 # Disable IPv6

 This very well deserves a seperate document.
-Few sysadmins update their `iptables6`, because it's hard.
-They have to convert all IPv4 to IPv6.
+Few sysadmins update their `ip6tables`, because it's hard.
+They have to convert all IPv4 addresses to IPv6.
 No-one likes doing that.
 Attackers know this, and they will scan IPv6, often without the admin realizing.

-Unless you want to maintain iptables6 (and few ever do it), it is better to **disable ipv6** on your server globally.
-This cuts the attack surface in half.
+Unless you want to maintain ip6tables (and few ever do it), it is better to **disable ipv6** on your server globally.
+This also cuts the attack surface in half, especially if IPv6 is misconfigured, rules suddenly dropped after fail2ban flush (Yes, that can happen).
+Etc.

 If you don't think it is an issue, run `netstat` and watch `tcp6` connections.
 You probably have them.
 They are IPv6 scanners, probing ports, or DDossing you with SYN floods.
 They assume no-one configures the IPv6 firewall, and honestly, few admins ever do.